 Six Reasons Snowshoeing is the Ultimate Winter Crowd Pleaser

-How to Plan a Group Snowshoeing Day with your Friends
+How to Start Snowshoeing & Plan a Group Day with your Friends

 First, let’s assume your friends don’t regularly go snowshoeing and will need to rent gear.
-You can either go snowshoeing at a Nordic centre where they have rentals on site (though you may have to pay trail fees), or you can just rent in the city before heading out.
+In order to start snowshoeing, you can either go snowshoeing at a Nordic centre where they have rentals on-site (though you may have to pay trail fees), or you can just rent in the city before heading out.
 This is usually the cheapest option and many places let you pick your gear up the night before so you’re good to go the next day.

 Another favourite method of mine for outfitting friends with gear is to borrow from other friends.
 Chances are there’s somebody not able to come along, but who has snowshoes you could borrow.